 For students intending to teach in the New Church school system.
 Students will need experience with upper grade levels and this FE provides them with an additional 75 hours of exposure and practice teaching with upper elementary students, in the 4th year.
-Required for students seeking New Church certification.
-Not open to non-majors.
 Co-requisite: Psychology 204.
+3 Credits.

-Field Experience V: Student Teaching.
+Field Experience V: Student Teachina.